Pumpkin Dump Cake

 - Preheat oven to 350.
 Spray a 10 x 13 pan with cooking spray.
 In a bowl mix all the custard ingredients with an electric mixer until smooth.
 Dump into the 10 x 13 baking dish.

-- Mix the almond flour, coconut flour, 7 tablespoon sweetener, and 2 teaspoon cinnamon until well combined.
+- Mix the almond flour, coconut flour, 7 tbsp sweetener, and 2 tsp cinnamon until well combined.
 Try to break up any lumps in the almond flour.
 Sprinkle on top of the custard.
 Drizzle the melted butter over the dry ingredients.

 - Bake for 50-60 minutes until the center is firm to the touch, the edges are golden, and your house smells heavenly.
 Cool completely.